flucoma/flucoma-docs/doc/DataSeries.rst

    :arg identifier: The identifier for the series to get.

-   :arg buffer: A |buffer| containing the data for the series (each channel is a distinct time frame, will be resized).
+   :arg buffer: A |buffer| to write the series to (each channel is a distinct time frame, will be resized).

    Get a series.
 If the identifier doesn't exist an error will be reported.